 How Are Debts Paid When a Business Closes?

-Although an Oregon corporation can theoretically continue indefinitely, in practice many businesses choose to wind up their affairs at some point.
-Whether it is due to a voluntary decision by the shareholders or the consequence of unfavorable economic conditions, dissolving a corporation is not as simple as hanging a “CLOSED” sign on the door.
+Although an Oregon corporation can theoretically continue indefinitely, in practice many small businesses choose to wind up their affairs at some point.
+Whether it is due to a voluntary decision by the shareholders or the consequence of unfavorable economic conditions, dissolving a corporation and going out of business is not as simple as hanging a “CLOSED” sign on the door.
 Shareholder and corporate officers alike need to be aware and follow the proper dissolution procedures for corporations to ensure they are not held personally liable for any outstanding business debts.

 “It’s not unlike the estate planning process,” says Kimball H. Ferris, of Miller Nash Graham & Dunn in Portland.
 “You’ve got to collect all the assets, identify all the liabilities, make proper provision for all of the creditors—including paying all taxes.”